juzeon/SydneyQt/README.md

 1. Check the current user with the `Cookie Checker` option on the menu bar.
 If it shows no user, you need to export a new cookies.json file from your browser.
 2. After making sure the cookie is valid, open Bing Web in your browser and sending a random message.
 You should see a CAPTCHA challenge.
 If not, verify that the current user matches the cookies.json file.
 Complete the CAPTCHA and go back to SydneyQt.
 It should work fine now.

+If you experience **infinite CAPTCHA loops**, you can try the following steps:

+1. Install Bing for mobile on your phone.

+2. Log in with your Microsoft account.

+3. Send a message to New Bing.

-Make sure your proxy IP does not change.
-If you use Clash, disable load-balancing or round-robin modes and stick to one node only.
+**Make sure your proxy IP does not change.** If you use Clash, disable load-balancing or round-robin modes and stick to one node only.
 Otherwise you will need to manually solve the CAPTCHA in your browser frequently.

 ## Screenshots